thoughtspile/unfont/README.md

 // <svg style="color: red">
 ```

-__Note__ that dynamic node SSR (express & co) should work out of the box, but make sure to run your own performance / load tesing and cache as needed, since it's not a primary use case and rendering may be expensive.
+__Dynamic node SSR__ (express & co) should work out of the box, but make sure to run your own performance / load tesing and cache as needed, since it's not a primary use case and rendering may be expensive.

+__Client-side use__ makes no sense.
+If you really have to, try rendering icons for dynamic display into a hidden container and using their innerHTML.
+Never import unfont js into your client bundle.

 ## Inline styles mode